6 Important .NET Concepts

 One more important point to note here is reference pointers are allocated on the stack.
 The statement, Class1 cls1; does not allocate memory for an instance of Class1, it only allocates a stack variable cls1 (and sets it to null).
 The time it hits the new keyword it allocates on "HEAP".

 Exiting the method (The fun):- Now finally the execution control starts exiting the method.
-When it passes the end control it clears all the memory variables which are assigned on the stack.
-In other words, all variables which are related to the 'int' data type are de-allocated in the 'LIFO' fashion from the stack.
+When it passes the end control it clears all the memory variables that are assigned on the stack.
+In other words, all variables that are related to the 'int' data type are de-allocated in the 'LIFO' fashion from the stack.

 The BIG catch - It did not de-allocate the heap memory.
 This memory will be later de-allocated by "GARBAGE COLLECTOR".